 Re-allocate your resources if possible.
 For instance, if you are setting aside some funds to purchase something you do not need immediately, then you can assign such funds to cover the costs.

 Most dental plans provide orthodontic benefits for dependents and students up to a certain age.
 A few plans also offer adult orthodontic benefits.
 If your employer gives you more than one option to choose from, find out if orthodontic benefits are included with one of them.
 This can provide substantial savings on treatment.

 Find out which Orthodontists participate with your insurance plan.
 Getting treatment from an in-network Orthodontist will ensure that you are receiving the reduced, in-network fees, so long as the service is considered a “covered service”.

-When you are ready to get started, give Orthodontic Harmony a call at 914-923-5089 to schedule your complimentary consultation.
+When you are ready to get started, give Orthodontic Harmony a call at 914-923-5089 to schedule your consultation.